How to Build a Cooking or Recipe app?

 - Video guides.

-- The grocery store locator with the price comparing feature.
+- A grocery store locator with a price-comparing feature.

-Have a great idea of a cooking app?
-Challenge us and we’ll help you to bring it on the market.
+Have a great idea for a cooking app?
+Challenge us and we’ll help you to bring it to the market.